-Sirene sources cocoa beans from farms in two countries: rich, deep chocolaty Ecuadorean beans and fruity, citrus, raspberry-toned Madagascar beans, cherry and chocolaty toned Tanzanian beans, rich deep fudge Brazilian beans, and fruity biscuit flavoured Guatemalan beans.
+Sirene sources cocoa beans from farms in multiple countries: rich, deep chocolaty Ecuadorean beans, fruity, citrus, raspberry-toned Madagascar beans, cherry and chocolaty toned Tanzanian beans, rich deep fudge Brazilian beans, and fruity biscuit flavoured Guatemalan beans.

 In Balao, Ecuador, farmer Vicente Norero treats his cacao beans like fine wine.
 After carefully nurturing the growth of his indigenous varieties of cacao trees, he harvests the beans and monitors the microbiology of the fermentation process.
 His exacting control of sugars and acids creates a rich and flavourful bean.

 In the Sambirano Valley of Northern Madagascar, the Akesson family harvest a light red bean enriched with volcanic minerals and nutrients.
 With its strong fruity flavours, including hints of citrus and berry, this cacao is clearly a product of climate, soil and the special way it is fermented by a family who truly cares about chocolate and has for many years.